When we suffer from anxiety, we can hit a fork in the road with two signs and struggle with which road to take.

 To make my point, I once saw a documentary on a soldier who lost a leg and half his arm in Afghanistan, and when he came back to England, his partner said he had given up on life and that he just stayed locked in his room.
 He was full of self-pity and became very depressed with plenty of ‘why me?’
 He had decided to give in to his disability and taken to hiding away, getting drunk and feeling sorry for himself.

-These words hit the solider hard and from that day on; he was determined to give life a go and stop hiding away, feeling sorry for himself.
+From that day on; he was determined to give life a go and stop hiding away, feeling sorry for himself.
 He chose to embrace his disability and went out socialising while finding local disabled clubs that he could get involved in.

 This person then went on to represent his country in a particular sport at the Paralympics and made so many new friends, going on to live a life that he never thought possible.